7 Cheap & Fun Valentine’s Day Date Ideas

 Hit an Open Mic Night

 Up for a little Valentine adventure?
 Find a local bar hosting an open mic night.
 You never know who you’re going to see, and that’s what makes it fun.
 You could have the good luck to witness the budding career of the next big thing (Ed Sheeran got noticed at an open mic night) or just end up hearing someone’s so-so poetry.
-Either way, you’ll have plenty to talk about on the ride home.
+Either way, you’ll have plenty to talk about on the way home.